Assoc. Prof. Stephanie Taplin

 Current and recently completed grants

 ARC Discovery Grant (DP170101441) Removals of infants by the child protection system: examining their nature, extent and impact to guide prevention and early intervention.
 Investigators: Assoc Prof Stephanie Taplin, Dr Melissa O&rsquoDonnell (UWA), Prof Rhonda Marriott (Murdoch), Prof Karen Broadhurst (Lancaster University, UK), Dr Fred Wulczyn (Chapin Hall, USA).
 2017-20.

 ARC Discovery Grant (DP150100864) MESSI: Involving children in social research: Balancing the risks and benefits.
 Investigators: Prof Morag McArthur (ACU), Prof Anne Graham (Southern Cross University), Dr Merle Spriggs (University of Melbourne), Dr Jenny Chalmers (UNSW), Dr Timothy Moore (ACU), Assoc Prof Stephanie Taplin (ACU).
 2015-17

 ARC Linkage Grant (LP130100282) kContact: Improving contact between children in out-of-home care and their birth parents: developing and trialling a contact intervention.
 Chief Investigators: Professor Morag McArthur, Dr Stephanie Taplin & Professor Cathy Humphreys (University of Melbourne).
 2013-17.

 NSW kContact Study.
 Investigators: Assoc Prof Stephanie Taplin, Prof Morag McArthur.
 Funding: NSW Family and Community Services and partner agencies.
-ICPS has been funded to conduct the NSW kContact study using the same methodology as for the larger ARC-funded kContact study, in four NSW sites.
+Funding expand the larger ARC-funded kContact study in four NSW sites.
+2017-2019

 Page last updated: 2018-01-22